 Katherine is located about 320km south of Darwin and is the gateway to the north, south, east and west so stop into the Katherine Visitor Information Centre to find out all the exciting and beautiful things to see, do and experience in the area or on your way up to Darwin or across to Kununarra (WA) or down to Alice Springs or across to Mt Isa (Qld).
 The Katherine Region is definately worth seeing and experiencing.

-Edith Falls is also apart of the Nitmiluk National Park and is located only 66km north of Katherine, it is spring fed therefore it flows all year round and boasts a great day out with swimming, bush walks, picnic and camping areas.
+Edith Falls is also part of the Nitmiluk National Park and is located only 66km north of Katherine (approx 45 minute drive from township of Katherine), it is spring fed therefore it flows all year round and boasts a great day out with swimming, bush walks, picnic and camping areas.

-For a hands on cultural experience you can’t go passed the Top Didj Cultrual Experience at Top Didj and Art Gallery located on Gorge Road only 7km from town.
+For a hands on cultural experience you can’t go passed the Top Didj Cultrual Experience at Top Didj and Art Gallery located on Gorge Road only 7km from town (please note they close for the wet season from November to April).
 Here you learn about aboriginal culture from Manual Pamkal.
-You will become apart of the Dalabon tribe and create your own rarrk painting or you can choose to create a dot painting with Adrianna Robinson.
-You will also learn how to create fire with two sticks and how to throw a boomerang and spear with a woomera.
-It is great fun for all the family.
+You'll become part of the Dalabon tribe and create your own rarrk painting or you can choose to create a dot painting with Adrianna Robinson.
+You'll also learn how to create fire with two sticks and how to throw a boomerang and spear with a woomera.
+It's great fun for all the family.

-Take a stroll through the five art galleries Katherine has specializing in local Aboriginal art and artifacts including art from a wide region – Central Australia, the Kimberleys and Arhnem Land.
+Take a stroll through the five art galleries located a short walk from the Katherine Visitor Information Centre, which specialize in local Aboriginal art and artifacts from a wide region – Central Australia, the Kimberleys and Arhnem Land.
 The Katherine Public Art Gallery located at the Civic Centre houses 30 years of local art acquired from the Katherine Art Prize which is a competition run each year.

-For a refreshing dip go and have a swim at the Katherine Hot Springs, if you are heading south make sure you stop in at the spectacular Mataranka Thermal Pools or Bitter Springs and if you are heading north then stop into Edith Falls for a swim.
+For a refreshing dip go and have a swim at the Katherine Hot Springs (which are actually cool in temperature), and go onto visit the Katherine Low Level picnic and swimming area.
+If you are heading south, make sure you stop in at the spectacular Mataranka Thermal Pools or Bitter Springs and if you are heading to Darwin, then stop into Edith Falls for a swim.
 Please note all swimming spots are subject to the weather and is generally closed for swimming in the wet season.

-Sabu Sing (Pictured top right) sits perched on his stockhorse at the southern end of town and is a magnificent bronze statue in tribute to a great stockman and great station manager in the Top End who tragically died in a car accident in 1993.
+Sabu Sing (Pictured top right) sits perched on his stockhorse at the southern end of town (beside the Visitor Information Centre) and is a magnificent bronze statue in tribute to a great stockman and great station manager in the Top End who tragically died in a car accident in 1993.

 Cutta Cutta Caves are located only 27km south of Katherine.
 The cave is a series of limestone caverns dating back 500 million years featuring sparkling columns, pillars and flowstones of calcite crystal.
 Tours are run each day for one hour.
 Between October and March tours in the afternoon can be very warm.
 (NB.
 The caves accept cash only)